Motorola MB8600 Review

 Motorola has been doing a pretty decent job for the past few years to provide its customers with the best possible products.
 But, since the competition is too tough, the MB8600 Motorola modem is just another hope for them to stay in business.
 Well, as per the spec sheet, it surely has plenty of features to offer, but are all such features worth the price it demands?
 No doubt, it is an expensive buy for most people out there as you can simply purchase a modem-router combo for this price.

-However, finding a modem compatible for almost all the leading ISPs such as Comcast, Cox, Spectrum, etc., is hard to find.
+However, finding a modem compatible for almost all the leading ISPs such as Verizon, Cox, Spectrum, etc., is hard to find.
 Thus, let’s take a look at what appealing features did Motorola include in this build.

 First of all, we think that this Motorola MB8600 review would be incomplete if we leave out on its sophisticated looks.
-Like any other Motorola product, this one showcases the same vibes.
+Like the Motorola MT7711 Modem Router, this one showcases the same vibes.
 Well, there is no doubt that Motorola has some kind of obsession with round designs as we can notice it on every other product from this brand.
 Well, that is good in many ways as it seems quite sober and goes well with any router that you choose to pair this up with.
 Although the dimensions of this Motorola MB8600 DOCSIS 3.1 cable modem are 7 7/8” tall x 2 1/4” wide x 7 1/4” deep, the vertical design helps a lot to save the desk area and gives it a modern, stylish vibe.

 The stand of this modem comes in a glossy plastic finish that does a good job to keep things together in one place.
 As far as we know, it is not going to drop that easily even if you accidentally move or shake the desk.
 Moreover, there are black accents that go very nicely with its grey outer body.
 And, the Motorola logo at the front side just pops up nicely as well.
 Just below the branding, there is a vertical LED panel that showcases all the important indications about the functioning of the modem.
 On the rear, there is not much to mention as it comes with only 1 Ethernet port, 1 Coax port where your connection wires will go, and just a simple power on/off switch.